 With Google's 26 algorithm updates within the last two years, asking yourself whether to focus on SEO or value will do more harm than good.
 Instead of thinking of them being against each other, you need to think of them as a synergy that will boost your SEO and content strategy.

-Such SEO approaches as focusing on the KPIs rather than the actual value don’t work; for instance, Google’s Helpful Content update has been depreciating the page’s ranking that serves no value to users.
+Such SEO approaches as focusing on the KPIs rather than the actual value don't work; for instance, Google's Helpful Content update has been depreciating the page's ranking and serves no value to users.

 Besides the changing environment, the technological advancement coming from the reporting side also requires writers to develop and focus on both SEO and value.